JonR-lang/burger-restaurant-api/ReadMe.md

-# WAJUSOFT SOFTWARE CHALLENGE
+# Burger Restaurant API

 ## Description

-This is my entry for a simple API that allows users to create, read, update, and delete products, burger types, coupons, and orders.
+This is a robust API that allows users to create, read, update, and delete products, burger types, coupons, and orders.

 ### Note: Both the links for the complete postman documentation and the ER diagram are at the bottom of this file.
 Scroll to the bottom to spot the links.